Michigan: Historic Crossroads / Michigan: Twenty-Sixth State

 Location.
 41° 51.788′ N, 83° 24.306′ W. Marker is near Monroe, Michigan, in Monroe County.
 Marker can be reached from Interstate 75.
-Touch for map.
 This marker is located in the first rest area on I-75 going north into Michigan, near the town of Luna Pier.
 The marker is located close to the rest area visitor center building on the west side.
+Touch for map.
 Marker is in this post office area: Monroe MI 48161, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 9, 2018.
-This page originally submitted on January 15, 2017, by Michael Baker of Lima, Ohio.
-This page has been viewed 141 times since then and 41 times this year.
+It was originally submitted on January 15, 2017, by Michael Baker of Lima, Ohio.
+This page has been viewed 187 times since then and 11 times this year.
 Photos: 1, 2, 3. submitted on January 15, 2017, by Michael Baker of Lima, Ohio.
 4. submitted on June 4, 2018, by Joel Seewald of Madison Heights, Michigan. • Bill Pfingsten was the editor who published this page.